 The licence allows the repair and placing of apparatus and services across the road (and in some instances, along the highway).

-If the road has to be closed you will also need to make a separate application and we will need 3 months notice.
+If the road must be closed, you will also need to make a separate application and we will need 3 months’ notice.
 You can find more information about this on our Apply to close a road or right of way for works page.